DevGuyRash/rashino-prompts/prompts/prompt_generator.md

 1. Choose the appropriate values for each field in the template.
 2. Include relevant control tokens per section and keywords to guide the output.
-3. Replace the [Text], [Token], and "Option" placeholders with the appropriate values.
+3. Replace placeholders in curly braces with the appropriate values.
-3. Expand upon sections and control tokens as necessary.
+4. Expand upon sections and control tokens as necessary.
 If you believe an additional section or control token would enhance the prompt, feel free to include it.
-4. Aim to use only one or two control tokens per section but adjust as necessary for clarity and specificity.
+5. Aim to use only one or two control tokens per section but adjust as necessary for clarity and specificity.
-5. The system message provides context, constraints, and background information to the large language model.
+6. The system message provides context, constraints, and background information to the large language model.
-6. The instructions tell the large language model what to do, and the control tokens tell it how to do it.
+7. The instructions tell the large language model what to do, and the control tokens tell it how to do it.
-7. If the prompt requires user input, instruct it not to proceed until the user has given the necessary input.
+8. If the prompt requires user input, instruct it not to proceed until the user has given the necessary input.